 - Coughing up blood (even just a little)

 - Chest pain that gets worse with deep breaths, coughing or laughing

 - Bone pain

 Visit your doctor if you notice any of these symptoms.
 They may be something else, but it’s important to let your doctor know in case a screening is recommended.

-Remember how those cells often mutate or change when you breathe in or are exposed to toxins?
-Well, the bad news is harmful pollutants are around us every day.
+Cells often mutate or change when you breathe in or are exposed to toxins.
+Unfortunately, harmful pollutants are around many of us every day.
 In fact, there are officially 187 hazardous toxins.
 If you have a history of smoking cigarettes or have had lots of exposure to harmful toxins, you may be at a higher risk.
 Here’s a breakdown of some main risk factors:11

 - Tobacco smoke: Smoking is the number 1 cause of lung cancer.
 It’s linked to about 90% of all cases.11 Even if you’re a nonsmoker exposed to secondhand smoke, you may be at a greater risk.